 Iona Wynter Parks, ‘Justi-Fiction Exposed: Marie NDiaye and Olivia Rosenthal’s Animal Effect in Tois femmes puissantes and in Que font les rennes après Noël?’, French Review, 93.1:154–167, combines feminist, postcolonial, and ecocritical perspectives to explore how NDiaye’s 2009 and Rosenthal’s 2010 works make use of narrative techniques that stress the interconnectedness of humans and animals, and expose forms of racial, gendered, and species oppression.

-William Cloonan, ‘End of an Era: The Novel in 2018’, French Review, 93:1:47–62, surveys and reviews French novels published in 2018.
+William Cloonan, ‘End of an Era: The Novel in 2018’, French Review, 93.1:47–62, surveys and reviews French novels published in 2018.
 Interweaved through the survey are reflections on the life and work of publisher Paul Otchakovsky-Laurens, founder of P.O.L., who passed away in 2018.

-3here and below: numbering adjusted, correct?
+3

 Poetry

 Jeff Barda, Experimentation and the Lyric in Contemporary French Poetry, Cham, Palgrave Macmillan, xii + 327 pp., offers a rich and innovative perspective on contemporary experimental poetry by focusing on the ways in which the traditional lyric has been reconfigured by recent French poets, including, notably, Pierre Alferi, Olivier Cadiot, Emmanuel Hocquard, Anne Portugal, and Denis Roche.
 Rather than posing a clear dichotomy between the lyric on the one hand, and literality and experimentation on the other, Barda traces, through the work of these poets, an idea of the lyric that is released from the idea of a singular subject and that is invested in the mechanics of language.
 One of Barda’s significant innovations here lies in his impressively diverse theoretical framework, which brings together linguistics, reception theory, philosophy of language, the anthropology of writing, and cognitive poetics; at the same time, he elucidates these poetic developments with a lucid sense of literary historical context.
 In the book’s first part, Barda analyses the poets decontextualizing usage of pre-existing, non-poetic materials and its implications for the lyric; this part also offers an illuminating comparison between Oulipian poetic practice and that of Barda’s primary authors, who swap the former’s methodological constraints for a variety of ‘tools’.
 The second part examines the diverse techniques employed by these poets, including ‘pick-up’ (Roche), ‘cut-up’ (Cadiot), ‘braiding’ (Alferi and Portugal), and ‘literality’ and ‘redescription’ (Hocquard and Leibovici); while emphasizing the contrasting linguistic and political implications of these techniques, Barda shows they each involve a reorienting of the lyric away from the expression of a singular voice and towards the discontinuity of multiple voices.
 The third and final part offers separate readings of each poet that highlight the implications of this reconfiguration of the lyric for the act of reading; these poets each diversely compel readerly participation in producing the poem’s meaning and stimulate readerly attention and emotion.
-Original in its individual readings, critical approach, and overall argument, Barda’s work provides a valuable contribution to the study of contemporary poetry.
+Original in its individual readings, critical approach, and overall argument, Barda’s work provides an invaluable contribution to the study of contemporary poetry.